Good Old Days Newsletter

 In the May/June issue of Good Old Days, several contributing writers told stories about how their spring cleaning chores were accomplished years ago -- with some powerful cleaning solutions and a lot of elbow grease.
 The stories reminded me of my Grandma Eleanora, who was a champion spring cleaner.
 As she got older, she needed some assistance with her to-do list.
 One bright April day she equipped me, her eager young helper, with a wire brush and a bottle of Murphy's Oil Soap, and told me to scrub the peeling paint off of her black wrought-iron porch railings.
 It took me four hours.
 Blisters peppered my palms and the bristles of the brush pricked my fingertips numerous times.
 I didn't like doing it, but I did it.

 My reward back then was two shiny new quarters and a sense of relief.
 My reward now is a clean storage room and a sense of satisfaction.
 Grandma would be proud.'Til next time,

 Good Old Days® magazine

 PS.
-What was the first class play you recall performing in?
+What spring cleaning chore was assigned to you when you were a child?
 Send a brief response to me at Editor@GoodOldDaysMagazine.com and it could appear in a future newsletter or in Good Old Days magazine!
 Keep your replies coming!

 Mary Beth Weisenburger has been with Annie's since April 2011.
 She has 25 years of experience in the marketing, advertising and publishing fields.
 In addition to her job as editor of Good Old Days, she has been writing a family humor column for over a decade.
 She and her husband, two college-age kids, two dogs and various other critters, live on five acres in the country, where she enjoys reading on the back porch, refinishing furniture, feeding the birds and digging in the dirt of her perennial gardens.